long123524/BsiNet-torch/README.md

 ## GF dataset
 A GF2 image (1m) is provided for scientific use: https://pan.baidu.com/s/1isg9jD9AlE9EeTqa3Fqrrg, password：bzfd

+## A pretrained weight
+A pretrained weight on a Xinjiang GF-2 image is provided: https://pan.baidu.com/s/1PJBcr4jJR_znqhs-tdEpug password：f2pg

 ### Acknowledgements:

 This code-base uses certain code-blocks and helper functions from Psi-Net